 Currently, the public education system is not adequately preparing students with autism for adulthood.
 Research suggests that Individualized Education Program (IEPs) for students with autism in their final year of school may not be consistently meeting the standards outlined by law or best practice recommendations necessary for successful transition from high school.
-14-16 Less is known around the preparation of autistic students enrolled in charter, private, and home schools.
+Hess is known around the preparation of autistic students enrolled in charter, private, and home schools.
 Before students graduate from high school, curricula could focus on building skills for students to be successful in the workplace, including introducing Project-Based Learning (PBL) and encouraging students to seek out paid apprenticeships.
 PBL helps prepare students for the workforce by building teamwork and interpersonal skills and allows them to explore their learning and communication styles.
 Studies show that project-based, team-centered problem-solving can help individuals build skills at their own pace and increase engagement.
 This could be due to the fact that PBL allows students to use practical thinking as they make decisions and discover solutions about issues that interest them.
+Other programs, such as Unstuck and On Target, can help students build executive functioning skills, which are also essential for maximizing post-secondary outcomes.

 Apprenticeships are paid positions that include on-the-job training integrated with classroom instruction and usually conclude with the individual earning a nationally recognized credential.
-The Office of Disability Employment Policy (ODEP), through the National Apprenticeship Act of 2021, funds the Partnership on Inclusive Apprenticeship (PIA) which provides technical assistance around inclusive recruiting, teaching, and on-the-job training practices.
+The Office of Disability Employment Policy (ODEP) funds the Partnership on Inclusive Apprenticeship (PIA) which provides technical assistance around inclusive recruiting, teaching, and on-the-job training practices.
 Mentorship plays a large role in the experience of apprentices, as many of them have limited exposure to the industry.
 Further research is needed to develop best practices to help youth with autism develop the life and vocational skills necessary to support successful outcomes after exiting the education system.